reslin/tracklog/README.md

 - some collected location data exists in any form
 - the data shall be visualized in a map-like form, according to geo coordinates
 - the data can be shown raw or statistically enhanced and with error correction
-- consecutive collected data can show the frequence of being in a same location
+- consecutive collected data can show the frequency of being in a same location
 - height and speed can be visualized